postfinance/kubelet-csr-approver/README.md

   with a _Username_ different than `system:node:......`. \
   the default value of the boolean is false, and if you want to use this feature you need to set this flag to `true`
+* `--skip-deny-step` or `SKIP_DENY_STEP` permits skipping denial of CSRs. when set to true, kubelet-csr-approver will only ever approve a CSR, never deny it.
 * `--allowed-dns-names` or `ALLOWED_DNS_NAMES` permits allowing more than one DNS name in the certificate request. the default value is set to 1.
 * `--leader-election` or `LEADER_ELECTION` permits enabling leader election